What are MIT Admission Requirements?

 While MIT doesn’t require specific high school courses for admission, it does recommend the following courses:

 - Two years of history and/or social sciences

 You should also strive to take a rigorous course load.
-Since the average GPA for incoming students is 4.13, your grades need to be stellar, and you should take plenty of AP or IB and honors courses.
+Of course, this will depend on the interests and profile of the student in question.
+Since the average GPA for incoming students is 4.13 on a 4.3 scale, your grades need to be stellar, and you should take plenty of AP or IB and honors courses.

 Standardized Test Requirements

-MIT superscores, meaning the admissions committee will only consider your highest test scores.
+MIT superscores the SAT and ACT, meaning the admissions committee will only consider your highest test scores on each section of each test, regardless of whether those scores occurred on the same test.
 Along with the SAT and ACT, applicants must submit two SAT subject tests, one of which must be Math I or II, and the other of which must be Physics, Chemistry, or Biology.

 If you are not a native English speaker, you must achieve a minimum score of 90 on the TOEFL.
-Your scores must be extremely high in order to be admitted.
-Below are the scores at either end of MIT’s middle 50% range:
+(This is the minimum, but in reality, most international students score at least a 105.)